JWST COSMOS-3D: Spectroscopic Census and Luminosity Function of [O III] Emitters at 6.75<z<9.05 in COSMOS: Introduction

-Although these WFSS programmes provide a transformative view of the statistics of early galaxies and their environments, their field-of-view is still limited (in the best cases) to scales $\lesssim 10\ \rm{arcmin}^{2}$, or $\lesssim 0.4\ \rm{cMpc}$ at $6\!<\!z\!<\!9$.
-However, the true promise of high-redshift cosmography is to map the emergence of the cosmic web and its connection with the topology of reionisation, which requires mapping galaxies at least over tens of Megaparsecs.
-COSMOS-3D is a 268h JWST programme mapping a significant fraction ($0.33$ deg$^{2}$) of the legacy COSMOS field with NIRCam WFSS F444W (Kakiichi in prep.).
+Although these WFSS programmes provide a transformative view of the statistics of early galaxies and their environments, their field of view is still limited (in the best cases) to scales $\lesssim 10\ \rm{arcmin}^{2}$, or $\lesssim 0.4\ \rm{cMpc}$ at $6\!<\!z\!<\!9$.
+However, the true promise of high-redshift cosmography is to map the emergence of the cosmic web and its connection with the topology of reionisation, which requires mapping galaxies at least over tens of megaparsecs \citep[e.g.][]{Lee2014, Horowitz2022, Kakiichi2023}.
+COSMOS-3D is a 268h JWST programme mapping a significant fraction ($0.33$ deg$^{2}$) of the legacy Cosmic Evolution Survey \citep[COSMOS,][]{Scoville2007,Capak2007} field with NIRCam WFSS F444W (Kakiichi in prep.).
 COSMOS-3D builds upon the legacy of imaging in the COSMOS field, in particular the $0.54$ deg$^2$ JWST/NIRCam imaging in F115W, F150W, F277W $\&$ F444W of COSMOS-Web \citep[][]{Casey2023} and the initial COSMOS survey \citep{Scoville2007,Capak2007}.
-With $\sim10\times$ the area of the FRESCO survey, but only $2\times$ shallower, and a total survey volume of $5\times10^7 \ \rm{cMpc}^{3}$ over $6.75\!<\!z\!<\!9.0$, COSMOS-3D provides a significant step in area and scales covered, as well as a large increase in the expected number of spectroscopic redshifts obtained.
-COSMOS-3D is therefore poised to transform our understanding of the first structures (e.g. Champagne et al., in prep.), the statistics of the first galaxies and reveal rare objects in the early Universe \citep{Lin2025_LRD, Tanaka2025}.
-In this paper, we present the result of a search for \oiiihb\ emitters at $6.75\!<\!z\!<\!9.0$ in the first $90\%$ of the COSMOS-3D data.
-The search is optimised to provide a well-characterised, end-to-end selection function for the resulting sample which is crucial for statistical analyses such as the luminosity function and clustering measurements.
-Additionally, we use the same analysis method as in \citet{Meyer2024}, thus facilitating comparisons and common analysis with the GOODS fields surveyed by FRESCO.
-We summarise in Section \ref{sec:method} our data reduction and selection method, before discussing the general properties of the sample and our \oiii\ constraints in Section \ref{sec:results}.
-We leverage the $10\times$ larger area of COSMOS-3D compared to previous samples (FRESCO) to constrain the impact of cosmic variance in Section \ref{sec:discussion} before concluding in Section \ref{sec:conclusion}.
-Throughout this paper, magnitudes are given in the AB system \citep[][]{Oke1974}{}{}, and we assume a concordance cosmology with $H_0 = 70\ \kms \rm{Mpc}^{-1},\ \Omega_m = 0.3, \Omega_\Lambda=0.7$.
-Errors are given for the $16-84$ percentiles or the standard deviation if single-valued.
+With $\sim10\times$ the area of the First Reionization Epoch Spectroscopically Complete Observations (FRESCO) survey, but only $2\times$ shallower, and a total survey volume of $5\times10^7 \ \rm{cMpc}^{3}$ over $6.75\!<\!z\!<\!9.0$, COSMOS-3D provides a significant step in the area and scales covered, as well as a large increase in the expected number of spectroscopic redshifts obtained.
+COSMOS-3D is therefore poised to transform our understanding of the first structures (e.g. Champagne et al., in prep.), the statistics of the first galaxies, and reveal rare objects in the early Universe \citep{Lin2025_LRD, Tanaka2025}.